hunspell/zsort/README.md

 trigraph dzs, moreover their simplified double forms ccs, ddz, ggy, lly, nny, ssz, tty, zzs and ddzs result frequent ambiguity in Hungarian word collating, sorting and hyphenation.
-Recent collate algorithms of glibc locale and ICU/CLDR cannot handle this ambiguity, resulting bad Hungarian collation and sorting.
+Recent collate algorithms of glibc locale and ICU/Unicode CLDR cannot handle this ambiguity, resulting bad Hungarian collation and sorting.

 zsort is a free command-line equivalent of the web tool akhsort